Top 5 Ashwagandha Benefits for Women

 According to one survey, nearly half the sampled women between the ages of 30 and 60 have experienced symptoms of hormonal imbalance.
 Common symptoms include mood swings, sleep issues, fatigue, and low libido.
 But hormone imbalance can also lead to more serious conditions down the road.
 Many health problems that are more common for women, from thyroid issues to memory problems to bone loss, are directly influenced by hormone imbalance.

 According to OB-GYN Dr. Jane Oh, stress is one of the major triggers for these imbalances.
 “When patients come to me for hormonal imbalance, the root cause is usually too much cortisol or stress hormone,” she told Healthline.
 “Then downstream...every other hormone in our bodies is affected, including sex hormones and thyroid.”
 To undo this ripple effect, we have to reduce stress and restore hormonal balance.
-That’s where ashwagandha comes in.
+That’s where ashwagandha for female hormone balance comes in.

 Benefits of Ashwagandha for Women